-EIP is a specialized, time-limited (3 years in duration) fast-response program of Asian Initiative in Mental Health.
-Individuals from the Chinese community between the ages of 16 and 45 residing in the Greater Toronto area and vicinities who have experienced their first episode of psychosis and have not received adequate treatment for more than a year can be referred.
+EIP is a specialized, time-limited (3 years in duration) fast-response program of AIM.
+Individuals from the Chinese community between the ages of 16 and 45 residing in the Greater Toronto area and vicinities who have experienced their first episode of psychosis and have not received adequate treatment for more than a year are eligible.

-EIP services include an initial comprehensive assessment, ongoing case management and treatment including pharmacotherapy, psychotherapy, and psychosocial interventions.
-Services are tailored to address the specific psychiatric, psychosocial, and functional needs and challenges of the individual.
-EIP services also include psychoeducation, support, and care for the family members/caregivers who provide care to the sick family member.
-EIP services are voluntary and are covered by OHIP.
+EIP services include an initial comprehensive assessment, ongoing case management and treatment including pharmacotherapy, psychotherapy and psychosocial interventions.
+Services are tailored to address the specific psychiatric, psychosocial and functional needs and challenges of the individual.
+EIP services also include psychoeducation, support and care for the family members/caregivers who provide care to the sick family member.
+EIP services are voluntary and covered by OHIP.

 Journey to Healing (J2H)

-J2H is a 10-week interactive psychoeducational group using a holistic approach to promote mental health awareness, recovery, and resilience for those who are interested in learning about mental health, mind-body connection, stress management, and strategies to improve their general mental well-being.
-Group activities include discussions, guest speaker presentations, physical/mindful exercises, and group sharing.
+J2H is a 10-week interactive psychoeducational group using a holistic approach to promote mental health awareness, recovery, and resilience for those who are interested in learning about mind-body connection, stress management and strategies to improve their general mental well-being.
+Group activities include discussions, guest speaker presentations, physical/mindful exercises and group sharing.
 The group runs twice a year in Cantonese and Mandarin and rotates through downtown and uptown locations in Toronto.
-We accept referrals from primary care physicians or community psychiatrists and referral must be made using
+We accept referrals from primary care physicians or community psychiatrists and must be made using the

-the referral form.
-Individuals in the community who are interested can approach their physician and have him/her complete the J2H referral form and fax it to us.
+J2H referral form.
+Individuals in the community who are interested can approach their physician and have them complete the J2H referral form and fax it 416 603 5661.
 The J2H group services are free and covered by OHIP.

-The Integrated Behavioral Group Therapy (IBGT) is a 12-week treatment group for adults over 18 who have suffered from depression, anxiety, psychosis and other symptoms including insomnia and pain.
+IBGT is a 12-week treatment group for adults over 18 who have suffered from depression, anxiety, psychosis and other symptoms including insomnia and pain.
 The group design incorporates both Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) along with mindfulness.
-Group activities include presentations, discussions, and exercises tailored to address the specific mood and behavioural issues.
+Group activities include presentations, discussions and exercises tailored to address the specific mood and behavioural issues.
 The mood group runs three times a year in Cantonese and Mandarin rotating through uptown and downtown locations in Toronto.
 Two of these groups will be run weekly on a weekday over 12 weeks.
-One group will be run on three consecutive Saturdays with a half-day session held after 3 months.
+One group will be run on three consecutive Saturdays with a half-day session held after three months.
 The psychosis group runs once or twice a year depending on demand.

 Referrals must be made using the appropriate

-referral form and can be made by primary care physicians or community psychiatrists, as well as internally through the AIM program and Hong Fook Mental Health Association.
+IBGT form by primary care physicians or community psychiatrists, as well as internally through the AIM program and Hong Fook Mental Health Association.
 Services are voluntary and are covered by OHIP.

 Learn more about